 Vrije Universiteit Amsterdam

-Political and Policy Research: Philosophy and Design
+Political Science Research: Philosophy and Design

-Type: Graduate methods course
+Graduate methods course

-Goal: This course is intended to introduce students to fundamental issues in the design of research in comparative political science and, therefore, to assist students in the development of their own research generally and more particularly in the preparation of their master dissertations.
+This course is intended to introduce students to fundamental issues in the design of research in comparative political science and, therefore, to assist students in the development of their own research generally and more particularly in the preparation of their master dissertations.
 It focuses on the interplay of theory, hypotheses, empirical strategies, and data.
 The course is structured to deal with an interconnected set of issues facing researchers: the value of the comparative method in explaining political phenomena; the choice of substantively significant and tractable research topics; the development of concepts and their operationalisation; the choice of methods that match the research question; case selection and data collection; ethical issues in comparative political science.

 Workshop in Democracy, Power and Inequality

-Goal: This course aims to train students in doing political science and political economy themselves with a specific emphasis on democracy.
+This course aims to train students in doing political science and political economy themselves with a specific emphasis on democracy.
 This workshop surveys the literature on democracy to answer questions such as these: How is democracy conceptualised?
 What are the relevant distinctions among democracies?
 How can we measure democracy?
 What are the social, economic, cultural and political prerequisites of democracy?
 What effect does the political and economic performance have on the public support for democracy?
 Is democracy in decline today?
 These questions are approached by the selected literature both from the macro-perspective of institutions and context conditions as well as from the micro-perspective of the citizens and their understanding and evaluation of the way democracy works.
 At the same time, several of the selected texts deployed the methodological tools to approach these questions empirically.

 ECPR Methods School